allthings/developers/webhooks/readme.md

 # Receive event notifications with webhooks

-Listen for events on occurring within your App so that your integration can automatically trigger reactions.
+Listen for events occurring within your App so that you can automatically trigger reactions.

 ## Contents